muraliadithya/FOSSIL/vcgen/framevc_readme.txt

 ->(alloc x)								Adds a new location x into the heap.
 (Feature not complete yet) ->(free x)								Frees x from the part of the heap being kept track of.

-->(call P (x1 x2 .. xn)) 					Function call.
+->(call P (x1 x2 .. xn) (y1 y2 ... yk))   Function call.
 P, along with its Precondition, Postcondition and some program associated with it
 									      has to be defined.
 If P's precondition is satisfied before the call (and the locations associated are in the current heap), the function is called (for the vc this means just assuming the 											postcondition to P is now satisfied).
-In terms of heaps, the locations mentioned earlier are discarded and the locations after the function is called are added (Support of the postcondition of 										P(x1 x2.. xn). x1,x2...xn must be defined variables. (call P ((f x) x2 ... x)) will give an error.
+In terms of heaps, the locations mentioned earlier are discarded and the locations after the function is called are added (Support of the postcondition of 										P(x1 x2.. xn). x1,x2...xn, y1, y2 ... yk must be defined variables.
+									      (call P ((f x) x2 ... x) (...)) will give an error.
 For this, just assign (f x) to a variable beforehand.

 Here,
 X := x | (not X) | (= X X)| (or X ..
 X)|(and X ..
 X) | (=> X X)| |(IsMember x Y)| (IsSubSet Y Y) | (< A A) | (<= A A) | (> A A) | (>= A A) | (= A A)